BiTinerary/eCommerceScripts/README.md

 * Total sales 'GUI' metrics aren't always reliable, sometimes are too general and/or don't offer filtering of sales.

 ## TODO
+* Clean up this repo/readme.
+More descriptions for recently added scripts.
 * ~~Finish ship station function --> Add =SUM spread functs~~
 * ~~Pythonically add up totals of a column.
 Then output dictionary of {eBay: $TotalSales, Amazon: $X} to log file for easy (no gsheet/xlsx) reference~~
 * <strike>Add sys.argv[1] input to specify SKU prefix that gets parsed